• Skip to primary navigation

 How to Make Powdered Maple Sugar

 While 95% of the time, the straight maple sugar created above works perfectly for my recipes, there are times when powdered sugar is needed.
-Fortunately, powdered maple sugar works 1:1 in recipes that calls for regular powdered sugar.
+Fortunately, powdered maple sugar works 1:1 in recipes that call for regular powdered sugar.

 Even royal icing!
 Here’s my standard royal icing recipe made with powdered maple sugar instead!